dekeh1/CS-443/Syllabus.md

 * When working with a partner, participate actively.
 Don't let your partner do all the work - you won't learn anything that way.
 * Seek help when necessary
 * Start assignments as soon as they are posted.
 Do not wait until the due date to seek help/to do the assignments
-* Make use of the academic success center (see below)
+* Make use of the student support services (see below)
 * Expect to spend at least 9 hours of work per week on classwork.
-* Each student is responsible for the contents of the textbook readings, handouts, and homework assignments.
+* Each student is responsible for the contents of the readings, handouts, and homework assignments.

 ## Accessibility Statement
-Worcester State University is committed to providing reasonable academic accommodations for all students with disabilities.
-If you have a disability and are concerned about the format or requirements of this course, please meet with me to discuss ways to ensure full participation.
-Students must be registered with Student Accessibility Services in order to receive academic accommodations.
-Student Accessibility Services is located in the Administration Building, Room 131, and can be reached by phone (508/929-8733 or email (sas@worcester.edu).
-Please notify me if you need this syllabus in an alternative format.
+Worcester State University values the diversity of all of our students, faculty and staff.
+We recognize the importance of each student’s contribution to our campus community.
+WSU is committed to providing equal access and support to all qualified students through the provision of reasonable accommodations so that each student may fully participate in programs and services at WSU.
+If you have a disability that requires reasonable accommodations, please contact Student Accessibility Services at SAS@worcester.edu or 508-929-8733.
+Please be aware that accommodations cannot be enacted retroactively, making timeliness a critical aspect for their provision.

 ## Tutoring Services/Academic Success Center
-Tutoring Services are offered through the [Academic Success Center](http://www.worcester.edu/SP-Academic-Success-Center/) (ASC).
+Tutoring Services are offered through the Academic Success Center (ASC).
 The ASC is located on the first floor of the Administration building, A-130.
 Tutoring services are provided to students FREE of charge.
-Students seeking academic assistance should visit the center as soon as possible or contact the ASC at 508-929-8139
+Students seeking academic assistance should visit the center as soon as possible or contact the Tutoring Coordinator at 508-929-8139

 ## The Math Center
 The Math Center provides free assistance to students in Mathematics.
 It is located on the first floor of the Sullivan Academic Building, S143.

 ## The Writing Center
 The writing center provides free assistance to students in the areas of research and writing.
 It is located on the third floor of the Sullivan Academic Building, S306.
 To schedule an appointment, please call 508-929-8112 or email the Center at writingcenter@worcester.edu.
-To find out more information about the Writing Center including the Center’s hours and the Center’s Online Writing Lab, visit their website at [www.worcester.edu/writing]()
+To find out more information about the Writing Center including the Center's hours and the Center's Online Writing Lab, visit their website at <a href="http://www2.worcester.edu/WritingCenter/" target="_blank">http://www2.worcester.edu/WritingCenter/</a>.

 ## Worcester State Library
 For research help, go to the Library!
 The [Worcester State University Library] (http://www.worcester.edu/library), located on the second and third floors of the Learning Resource Center, provides access to print materials and items on course reserve in addition to a wide variety of full-text online resources accessible both on- and off-campus, including e-books, journal articles, newspapers, and magazines.
 Articles and book chapters not available in full-text through the Library’s resources can be obtained through Interlibrary Loan (ILL).
 With a little planning, ILL expands your ability to get credible sources about topics you pursue in your coursework.
 Additionally, as a member library of the [ARC consortium](http://www.worcesterarc.org), WSU students can also access resources at other college libraries.